-Fall 2020 Academic Calendar
+2020 Academic Calendar

-- Classes will be scheduled in 90-minute segments from 8 AM to 9:30 PM EST.
+- Classes will be scheduled in 90-minute segments from 7 AM to 8:30 PM EST.

-- Lunchtime will shift to 12:30 to 2:00 PM EST.
+- Lunchtime and co-curricular activities will take place 12:30 to 2:00 PM EST.

-Faculty, students, and staff have been working together to design the MIT Sloan curriculum for the fall.
 Our approach has been adopted after careful consideration of student needs and expectations, pedagogical objectives, safety, and well-being risk principles, and with an awareness of peer school plans.

 - Fully remote: A fully remote session is one in which all participants are participating remotely over Zoom and students and faculty are both on Zoom.
-This was the teaching mode employed in H4 of the spring semester.

 - Hyflex: A session in which some students are participating in person and some students are participating remotely.
-This teaching method has been implemented in the Executive MBA program in the past, and we are working to support it more widely this fall.

 Variations on these main teaching modes may also be found, including sessions in which multiple adjacent classrooms will be used and sessions in which the faculty member is remote but the students and co-instructor or teaching assistants are in the classroom.